Technologicat/mcpyrate/doc/troubleshooting.md

 ## How to debug macro transformations?

-We provide several utilities that show the steps of macro transformations, to help debugging them:
+We provide several utilities that show the steps of macro transformations, to help debugging them.
+See the module [`mcpyrate.debug`](../mcpyrate/debug.py).

- - To troubleshoot **regular macro expansion**, see the module [`mcpyrate.debug`](../mcpyrate/debug.py), particularly the macro `step_expansion`.
+ - To troubleshoot **regular macro expansion**, see `step_expansion` in `mcpyrate.debug`.
 It is both an `expr` and `block` macro.
 This is the one you'll likely need most often.

- - To troubleshoot **macro expansion of a run-time AST value** (such as quasiquoted code), see [`mcpyrate.metatools`](../mcpyrate/metatools.py), particularly the macro `stepr`.
+ - To troubleshoot **macro expansion of a run-time AST value** (such as quasiquoted code), see the module [`mcpyrate.metatools`](../mcpyrate/metatools.py), particularly the macro `stepr`.
 It is an `expr` macro that takes in a run-time AST value.
 (In Python, values are always referred to by expressions.
 Hence no block mode.)
 This one you'll likely need second-most often.

    Also, use `print(unparse(tree, debug=True, color=True))` if there's a particular `tree` whose source code representation you'd like to look at, or even `print(dump(tree, color=True))`.
 Look at the docstrings of those functions for other possibly useful parameters.
+Both functions are available in the top-level namespace of `mcpyrate`.

  - To troubleshoot **multi-phase compilation**, see `step_phases` in `mcpyrate.debug`.
 Just macro-import it (`from mcpyrate.debug import macros, step_phases`).
 It will show you the unparsed source code of each phase just after AST extraction.